 Hearers and Doers of the Word

-We receive the word of truth in salvation, but it also works to our sanctification.
+We receive the word of truth in salvation, but we also receive it as the guide to a life that pleases God.
+It works toward our sanctification.
 Jesus, in fact, prayed for his disciples, saying “Sanctify them in the truth; your word is truth”.
 (John 17:17)

 We should be quick to hear, slow to speak, slow to anger.
 (19) Rashness or hasty speech and anger do not please God.
 The Old Testament teaches this also.
 Psalm 34:13, for example, says “keep your tongue from evil and your lips from speaking deceit.”